- Home

 Throughout the curriculum, we aim to foster independence, empowerment and resilience by developing our pupils’ abilities to communicate effectively.
 We encourage them to become ambitious and aspirational in all that they do, whether preparing for employment or leaving to specialise in an area of further education.

-Sixth Form builds upon individual starting points through our differentiated Pathways programme that is full of challenge and opportunity for all the students.
-Learning Pathways are specifically designed to prepare our students for adulthood in a way that is appropriate to their needs and aspirations and to enable the highest level of independence for their journey through adulthood.
+Sixth Form builds upon individual starting points; our curriculum is full of challenge and opportunity for all students.
+Our curriculum is specifically designed to prepare our students for adulthood in a way that is appropriate to their needs and aspirations and to enable the highest level of independence for their journey through adulthood.

 Lessons are practical, engaging, rewarding and realistic, providing a wealth of experiences that encompass the ethos of the school values.
 We create a secure and nurturing environment, where pupils are actively encouraged to reach their full potential in readiness for their future as meaningful and responsible adults within the wider community.